 Vietnam is not a party to the Rome Statute.
 However, it has shown some support for accession and possesses some capacity to prosecute international crimes.
 Vietnam was engaged in drafting the Rome Statute in 1998, and has attended sessions and meetings of ICC bodies on a number of occasions.
 The Ministry of Justice has also sought support from the European Union in evaluating the possibility of accession and domestic implementation of the Statute.
-Inconsistencies between the provisions of the Statute and domestic penal law, such as the absence of a double-jeopardy rule domestically, are potential impediments to accession.
+Vietnam has taken steps towards domestic implementation whereby the atrocity crimes of genocide, crimes against humanity and aggression, and war crimes are enshrined in Chapter 24 of the Vietnamese Criminal Code215.
+Although, inconsistencies between the provisions of the Statute and domestic penal law, such as the absence of a double-jeopardy rule domestically, are potential impediments to accession.